 This is my story of healing through art, a story of recovery, being lived a day at a time.
-I am Mom & textbook co-dependent to my twenty year old daughter and recovering addict.
+I am Mom & textbook co-dependent to my daughter and recovering addict.
 I can't imagine the battle she goes through on a daily basis to stay clean, but she is doing the work and succeeding.
 I'm incredibly proud of her.
 I am grateful for every moment I have with her.
 To hear her voice answer the phone in the morning is a joy that's hard to describe ..

-While she was away in rehab, my wise therapist suggested that I paint.
-I was an art student at one time and hadn't painted in years, but I listened to her.
+While she was away in rehab, my wise therapist suggested that I paint, and I listened to her.

 I laid a large piece of cut canvas on the floor of my dusty old barn.
 I plunged my hands into buckets of house paint and began throwing wildly at the canvas.
 I threw paint with my whole being-- with all my guilt and incomprehension and gut-wrenching sadness, with my all-consuming love for & faith in my daughter.
 I threw paint until my shoulders ached.
 I cried and laughed and screamed and sang.
 I threw paint with blazing anger at my naivete and uncanny ability to pretend that everything was ok.
 But mostly, I threw paint at the overwhelming fear of losing my daughter.

-What was born from this craze of paintthrowing was not only art and beauty, but understanding and surrender and gratitude.
+What was born from this craze of paintthrowing was not only art and beauty, but understanding, surrender and gratitude.
 And I found that I could breathe again.

 When my daughter saw my paintings, she suggested that we make cards with them.
 Cards that might ease the pain of others in our boat -- so many others -- struggling with addiction, alcoholism, eating disorders; ease the pain of anyone suffering.